oke-aditya/neural_encryption_networks/docs/templates/keys.md

 # Keys For Secure Encryption

-For secure encryption algorithm to work, we need keys.
+For secure encryption algorithm to work, we need keys namely a public key and a private key.
-Here too we make use of two keys.
-A public key and a private key.

 ## Public Key